-By incorporating scientific context, we aim to align the equation search to be consistent with scientific theories.
+By incorporating scientific context, we aim to align and constrain the equation search to be consistent with scientific theories.

 Classical SR approaches always incorporate some amount of guidance from the practitioners (e.g. by limiting available math operators and variables and incorporating some bias toward parsimonious expressions); more recent work enables SR programs to explicitly account for limiting behavior (shape-constrained SR) and dimensional constraints \cite{schmidt2009incorporating, arnaldo2015building, de2012deap, haiderShapeconstrainedMultiobjectiveGenetic2023, lu2016using, tenachi2023deep, brence2023dimensionally}.
-Incorporating these into SR algorithms typically requires bespoke modification of research software; our strategy is to use LLM prompting in natural language to instill this context, which might additionally include more fluid constraints like ``generate diverse equations" and ``consider scientific context."
-For instance, the context we provide for Kepler's Law is a single line text stating, ``The data is about planetary motion in astrophysics where the independent variable (x1) is semi-major axis, and the dependent variable (y) is period in days."
+Incorporating these into SR algorithms typically requires bespoke modification of research software; our strategy is to use LLM prompting in natural language to instill this context, which might additionally include more fluid constraints like ``generate diverse equations'' and ``consider scientific context.''
 Figure \ref{contextTab} in SI lists the context provided for each of the datasets.